Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Necrichor (VRGR).md

 "languages": "any three languages, telepathy 120 ft."
 "cr": "7"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "If the necrichor fails a saving throw, it can choose to succeed instead."
+- "desc": "If the necrichor fails a saving throw, it can choose to succeed instead."
   "name": "Legendary Resistance (2/Day)"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Unless its lifeless remains are splashed with holy water or placed in a\
+- "desc": "Unless its lifeless remains are splashed with holy water or placed in a\
-    \ vessel under the effects of the [[/5.
-Mechanics/Spells/Hallow.md|hallow]] spell,\
+    \ vessel under the effects of the [[5.
+Mechanics\Spells\Hallow.md|hallow]] spell,\
     \ the destroyed necrichor re-forms in dice: 1d10|avg (1d10) days, regaining\
     \ all its hits points and appearing in the place it died or in the nearest unoccupied\
     \ space."
   "name": "Rejuvenation"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The necrichor can climb difficult surfaces, including upside down on ceilings,\
+- "desc": "The necrichor can climb difficult surfaces, including upside down on ceilings,\
     \ without needing to make an ability check."
   "name": "Spider Climb"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The necrichor doesn't require air, food, drink, or sleep."
+- "desc": "The necrichor doesn't require air, food, drink, or sleep."
   "name": "Unusual Nature"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The necrichor makes two attacks."
+- "desc": "The necrichor makes two attacks."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 10 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 10 ft., one target.\
-    \ Hit: dice: 1d6 + 2|avg (1d6 + 2) necrotic damage, and the target must succeed\
+    \ Hit: 5 (dice: 1d6 + 2|avg (1d6 + 2)) necrotic damage, and the target must\
-    \ on a DC 14 Constitution saving throw or be [[5.
-Mechanics/Rules/Conditions.md#paralyzed|paralyzed]]\
+    \ succeed on a DC 14 Constitution saving throw or be [[\5.
+Mechanics\Rules\Conditions.md#paralyzed|paralyzed]]\
     \ until the start of the necrichor's next turn."
   "name": "Pseudopod"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Ranged Spell Attack: dice: d20+6 (+6 to hit), range 120 ft., one creature.\
+- "desc": "Ranged Spell Attack: dice: d20+6 (+6 to hit), range 120 ft., one creature.\
-    \ Hit: dice: 2d8 + 3|avg (2d8 + 3) necrotic damage, and the target can't regain\
+    \ Hit: 12 (dice: 2d8 + 3|avg (2d8 + 3)) necrotic damage, and the target\
-    \ hit points until the start of the necrichor's next turn."
+    \ can't regain hit points until the start of the necrichor's next turn."
   "name": "Necrotic Bolt"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The necrichor targets a creature it can see within 5 feet of it that is\
+- "desc": "The necrichor targets a creature it can see within 5 feet of it that is\
     \ missing any of its hit points.
 If the target isn't a Construct or an Undead,\
     \ it must succeed on a DC 14 Constitution saving throw or the necrichor enters\
     \ the target's space and attaches itself to the target for 1 minute.
 While attached,\